pb111/Exploratory-Data-Analysis-with-Python-Project/README.md

-# Exploratory Data Analysis Project
+# Exploratory Data Analysis with Python Project

-This repository is about Exploratory Data Analysis Project.
+This is an exploratory data analysis project.
+In this project, I explore a dataset.

+It is categorized into various sections which are listed in table of contents as follows:-